-First, from the point of view of cognitive robotics [41] and cognitive development, acquiring common sense knowledge requires many reproducible and similar experiences from which a system can learn how to manipulate a certain object.
-Some knowledge can arguably even not be acquired by self-experience as relevant knowledge also comprises the mental properties that humans ascribe to certain objects.
+First, from the point of view of cognitive robotics [40] and cognitive development, acquiring common sense knowledge requires many reproducible and similar experiences from which a system can learn how to manipulate a certain object.
+Some knowledge can arguably even not be acquired by self experience as relevant knowledge also comprises the mental properties that humans ascribe to certain objects.
 Such mental properties that are not intrinsic to the physical appearance of the object include for instance the intended use of an object.
 There are thus limits to what can be learned from self-guided experience with an object.
 In fact, several scholars have emphasized the importance of cultural learning, that is of a more direct transmission of knowledge via communication rather than self-experience.
 With our approach we are simulating such a cultural transmission of knowledge by allowing cognitive systems, or machines in our case, to acquire knowledge by 'reading' texts.
-Work along these lines has, for instance, tried to derive plans on how to prepare a certain dish by machine reading descriptions of household tasks written for humans that are available on the web [66].
-Other work has addressed the acquisition of scripts from the Web [56].
+Work along these lines has, for instance, tried to derive plans on how to prepare a certain dish by machine reading descriptions of household tasks written for humans that are available on the Web [67].
+Other work has addressed the acquisition of scripts from the Web [55].

-Second, while there has been a lot of work in the field of information extraction on extracting relations, standard relations considered in relation extraction are: is-a, part-of, succession, reaction, production [54,11] or relation, parent/child, founders, directedBy, area_served, containedBy, architect, etc. [58], or albumBy, bornInYear, currencyOf, headquarteredIn, locatedIn, productOf, teamOf [6].
-The literature so far has concentrated on relations that are of a factual nature and further are explicitly mentioned in text.
-In contrast we are concerned with relations that are typically not mentioned explicitly in text and second they are not of a factual nature, but rather represent default or prototypical knowledge.
+Second, while there has been a lot of work in the field of information extraction on extracting relations, the considered relations differ from the ones we investigate in this work.
+Standard relations considered in relation extraction are: is-a, part-of, succession, reaction, production [53,11] or relation, parent/child, founders, directedBy, area served, containedBy, architect, etc. [57], or albumBy, bornInYear, currencyOf, headquarteredIn, locatedIn, productOf, teamOf [6].
+The literature so far has focused on relations that are of a factual nature and explicitly mentioned in the text.
+In contrast, we are concerned with relations that are i) typically not mentioned explicitly in text, and ii) they are not of a factual nature, but rather represent default or prototypical knowledge.
 These are thus quite different tasks.

-We present and compare different approaches to extract manipulation-relevant knowledge from textual corpora.
+We present and compare different approaches to collect manipulation-relevant knowledge by leveraging textual corpora and semi-automatically extracted entity pairs.
 The extracted knowledge is of symbolic form and represented as a set of (Subject, Relation, Object) triples.
-While this knowledge is not physically grounded [24], this model can still help robots or other intelligent systems to decide on how to act, support planning and select the appropriate models to manipulate a certain object.
+While this knowledge is not physically grounded [24], this model can still help robots or other intelligent systems to decide on how to act, support planning and select the appropriate actions to manipulate a certain object.

-The paper is structured as follows: In Section 2, we discuss related work from the fields of relation extraction, knowledge based population and knowledge bases for robotics.
+The paper is structured as follows: In Section 2, we discuss related work from the fields of relation extraction, knowledge base population and knowledge bases for robotics.
 In Section 3, we describe our approach to relation extraction in general and continue by introducing two models based on semantic relatedness as a ranking measure.
 These two models have been described in earlier work [5] and are described here again for the sake of completeness and due to the fact that we compare this previous work to a novel approach we introduce in Section 3.3.
-The model introduced in Section 3.3 is a supervised model that is trained to extract specific relations.
+The model introduced in Section 3.3 is a supervised model that is trained to extract arbitrary relations.
 Afterwards, in Section 4, we present our datasets that are used for training and evaluating the proposed models.
 We evaluate and compare all models in Section 5, showing that both unsupervised approaches and their combination perform very well on the task, outperforming two naive baselines.
 The supervised approach, while being superior with respect to Precision@1, does not show any clear benefit compared to the unsupervised approach, a surprising result.